 You didn’t want to do what you were told to do.
 You just wanted to come down here to watch the battle” (1 Samuel 17:28 ERV).

 ‘Wait, what?
 I leave my tasks to come here and bring food and supplies for you and I’m the one being idle?
-You’re the soldier busy running form the enemy and being scared-’
+You’re the soldier busy running from the enemy and being scared-’

 Oh, wait, that’s what I would have said, never mind.
 What David actually said was: